liuzhangfu/bedita/README.md

 In `config/app.php` edit the `$config['Datasources']['default']` array with your database connection data.

+**Note**
-NB.
-For now the db has to be initialized using schema and data in 3.4.0 or greater version
+* For now the db has to be initialized using schema and data in 3.4.0 or greater version
+* DebugKit will be installed by composer.
+By default DebugKit will use SQLite so *you need to install* ```pdo_sqlite``` or conifgure DebugKit to use other.

 ---

 BEdita is a software to create, manage content and organize it with semantic rules.
-BEdita is a modular framework that features a back-end Content Management System out-of-the-box.
+BEdita is a modular framework that featur\es a back-end Content Management System out-of-the-box.
 It is an integrated environment that inherits all the features of the libraries and tools it includes, like [CakePHP](http://cakephp.org/), [JQuery](http://jquery.com/) and [Smarty](http://www.smarty.net/).